 Avoidable accidents and negligence is the third leading cause of death in the United States.
-There are some ways we can prevent such accidents, falls, and keep loved ones safe.
+To emphasize, there are some ways we can prevent such accidents, falls, and keep loved ones safe.
 Peripheral neuropathy refers to the condition that arises due to a damage to the peripheral nerves leading to the malfunctioning of the peripheral nervous system.
 WinSanTor, Inc. is a clinical-stage biotechnology company focused on the discovery and development of treatments for peripheral neuropathies.
 We believe in creating a solution that works and brings relief to millions that are struggling with this disease.
-Learn more about WinSanTor and subscribe to our newsletter for the latest updates.

 Handrails around living spaces and stairwells help provide balance.
 Elders with neuropathy often can experience numbness or pain in their extremities, making them extremely prone to falls.
-Hand railing or grab bars in washrooms provides the necessary grip to prevent such falls on slippery or wet floors.
+As a result hand railing or grab bars in washrooms provides the necessary grip to prevent such falls on slippery or wet floors.
 Additionally, long bath tools with a long handle— such as bath brushes—can also help patients take showers easily.

 With the increase in automation in our living spaces, electronic devices with sensors can help those with peripheral neuropathy.
 Such devices can include automated soap dispensers, electronic toothbrushes and razors.
 Neuropathy patients have damaged nerve endings which can make them more sensitive to temperature changes.
 A shower temperature thermometer can help identify the accurate reading and enables a more comfortable shower.
 Chronic pain can also weaken muscles.
 Automatic dispensers (soap, lotion, etc.) can help reduce pain and lessen the impact of muscle weakness.